 Janelle Nichols - Psychologist & Director

-Janelle Nichols, locally known as Nel, is the founder and director of COCOON, formerly known as Huon Valley Psychology.
-Nel lives locally and has supported adults, adolescents & children in the Huon for over 20 years.
+Janelle Nichols (Nel) is the founder and director of COCOON Psychology, formerly known as Huon Valley Psychology.
+A long-term local, Nel has supported adults, adolescents, and children in the Huon Valley for over 20 years.

-Nel is well versed in evidence based interventions including Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), and Eye-Movement Desensitisation and Reprocessing (EMDR) and provides support for people experiencing a range of difficulties, including:
+Nel is experienced in a range of evidence-based approaches, including Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), and Eye Movement Desensitisation and Reprocessing (EMDR).
+She supports people experiencing a wide range of concerns, including:

-Nel holds a Bachelor of Science, and Bachelor of Psycholgy, majoring in International Studies and Honours in Psychology.
-Nel loves hometime with her family, border collies, cooking a vego meal, getting her hands dirty in the vege patch and dreaming about travelling in the family coaster, Myrtle the Turtle.
-Outside work you might see Nel wearing a tool belt working on a building project, red faced on a distance run along a country road, or balancing and stretching mind and body at Bikram Yoga in Deep Bay.
+In addition to therapy, Nel provides neuropsychological assessments for ADHD, intellectual disability, giftedness, and learning difficulties such as dyslexia.
+Nel's professionla qualifications include a Bachelor of Science, a Bachelor of Psychology (majoring in International Studies), and Honours in Psychology.
+Nel is currently unable to accomodate new referrals for counselling but has spaces for assessments.
+Outside of work, Nel values time at home with her family and border collies, Lily and Rosie.
+She enjoys cooking veg meals, getting her hands dirty in the garden, and dreaming about future travels in the family coaster, Myrtle the Turtle.
+You might also spot Nel wearing a tool belt on a building project, red-faced on a long country run, or balancing mind and body at Bikram Yoga.

 COUNSELLING FEES FOR INDIVIDUALS Reduced uninsured private rate: $140-$190.
 Please contact directly to confirm applicable rate.
 Reduced NDIS rate: $232.99 Standard rate: $330 (AAPI recommended rate) Medicare rebate: $98.95